vitabaks/postgresql_cluster/README.md

 Do not forget to validate your backups (for example [pgbackrest auto](https://github.com/vitabaks/pgbackrest_auto)).

 ## How to start from scratch
-Should you need to start from very beginning, use the following to clean up:
+Should you need to start from very beginning, use the playbook `remove_cluster.yml`.

-- on all nodes, stop Patroni and remove PGDATA:
-    ```shell
-    sudo systemctl stop patroni
-    sudo rm -rf /var/lib/postgresql/ # be careful with this if there are other PG clusters
-    ```
-- then delete etcd entry (can be run on any node):
-    ```shell
-    etcdctl rm --dir --recursive /service/postgres-cluster # adjust if you changed the cluster's name
-    ```
+To prevent the script to be used by accident in a production environment, edit `remove_cluster.yml` and remove the *safety pin*.
+Change these variables accordingly:

+- remove_postgres: true
+- remove_etcd: true

+Run the script and all the data are gone.

+`ansible-playbook remove_cluster.yml`

+A new installation can now be made from scratch.

+:heavy_exclamation_mark: Be careful not to copy this script without the *safety pin* to the production environment.

 ---